How To Deploy A Token Using Vyper on Goerli Testnet

 How to deploy a Smart Contract

 Congrats!
-If you are reading this, you probably downloaded Ape framework, learned about the unique console features and maybe even played around with the framework's modular plugins.
+If you are reading this, you probably downloaded Ape framework, learned about the unique console features, and even played around with the framework's modular plugins.
 Now it's time to deploy a contract using Ape!
 This is one of the important ways data gets stored and organized on the Ethereum blockchain.

 Deploying a smart contract is a unique type of transaction where we don't necessarily care about the receipt as much as we care about the contract instance.
 That is why the return value from the deploy method is a ContractInstance.